scottshambaugh/mpl_stereo/README.md

 </p>

 ### Working With Plots
-Calling any method on an `AxesStereo2D` or `AxesStereo3D` object will pass that method call onto both of the left and right subplot axes and be applied to both of them.
-In the 2D case, it's only the plotting methods which take in `x` and `y` arguments that are intercepted and the additional `z` data is processed.
+Calling any method on an `AxesStereo2D` or `AxesStereo3D` object will pass that method call onto both of the left and right subplot axes.
+In the 2D case, the plotting methods which take in `x` and `y` arguments are intercepted and the additional `z` data is processed to obtain appropriate horizontal offsets.

 The figure and two subplot axes can be accessed with the following:
 ```python